 Any visit to Zambia would be incomplete without a stop in Livingstone to witness the majesty of Victoria Falls, the point where the wide Zambezi River tumbles more than 350 feet to create the largest sheet of falling water in the world.

-Regardless of what circuit a traveler to Zambia takes, Kota Tabuchi, Travel Beyond’s managing director for Africa, likes to make sure his clients know another distinction of Zambia.
+Regardless of what circuit a traveler to Zambia takes, Kota Tabuchi, Travel Beyond’s managing director of Africa, likes to make sure his clients know another distinction of Zambia.

 “As one of the very few ‘wild’ places remaining in southern Africa, the focus in Zambia tends to be more on the experience than the accommodations,” explains Kota.
 “Accommodations vary greatly from super luxury to basic camping, but the charm of Zambia is really in the intimate camps offering superb guiding and hosting.”

 Unlike other countries in Southern Africa, Zambia is extremely seasonal, so it’s important to work with an expert before booking your safari.
 Many safari camps close between mid-November and April.
-Marguerite and Kota recommend traveling between June and November for the best game viewing opportunities.
+Kota recommends traveling between June and November for the best game viewing opportunities.